 From the first days of reopening, the college has had a strong focus in Christian mission work demonstrated by ongoing outreach by individuals, informal groups and official college sponsored programs.
 Major programs have included the Master's Apprentice Program (1960s through ~2005) and more recently in a strong partnership with Let's Start Talking ministries that involve outreach around the globe.
 On campus, this focus is demonstrated in a strong campus ministry, daily chapel, and multiple service projects.

-Since receiving four-year accreditation, the college's Education Unit has emerged as the largest and most respected program on campus.
+Since receiving four-year accreditation, the college's Department of Education has earned several external endorsements.
 The State of Nebraska approved the Teacher Education programs in 1994, the first new approval in more than half a century.
 That same year, the State Board of Education granted continuing approval to York College's Teacher Education programs for the five year maximum.
 In 2011, building on this strength, the college initiated its first graduate offering with a master's in education (instruction and curriculum development).
 This online program has been designed to meet the needs of full-time educators.

 During the college's most recent accreditation visit (2014), the Higher Learning Commission (a Commission of the North Central Association of Colleges and Schools) reaffirmed York College's accreditation status.
 Of equal significance for students, York College's Teacher Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).